Validate Your European Patent in Spain

 The only means of redress are a re-establishment of rights, which may not be granted by the SPTO.

-Why the Spanish Translation is Critical
+Why the Spanish Translation Is Critical

 The scope of protection in Spain is defined by the Spanish translation, not the original text of the European patent as granted.
 Errors can limit rights, expose the invention, and cannot fully restore protection retroactively.